featbit/featbit-react-client-sdk/README.md

 ## Introduction

-This is the react client side SDK for the feature management platform [FeatBit](https://www.featbit.co).
+This is the React client side SDK for the feature management platform [FeatBit](https://www.featbit.co).

 Be aware, this is a client side SDK, it is intended for use in a single-user context, which can be mobile, desktop or embeded applications.
 This SDK can only be ran in a browser environment, it is not suitable for React Native projects, React Native SDK will be available in our other repo.